aiidateam/aiida-core/docs/source/internals/storage/repository.rst

 Repository
 **********

-The file repository in AiiDA, often referred to simply as the repository, is the data store where all the files are persisted that belong to the nodes in the provenance graph.
+The file repository in AiiDA, often referred to simply as the repository, is the data store where all binary data is persisted, that belong to the :py:class:`~aiida.orm.Node` in the provenance graph.
-In this chapter, the design and implementation of the file repository is described.
+In this chapter, the design and implementation of the file repository is described, which largely draws from :doc:`aep:007_improved_file_repository/readme` and :doc:`aep:006_efficient_object_store_for_repository/readme`.

 The current architecture is heavily influenced by lessons learned from the original design of the file repository in the earliest version of AiiDA that had difficulty scaling to large numbers of files.
 For that reason, at end of the chapter there is a description of the original design and its limitations.
 This can be instructive in understanding the design of the current solution.